Rehab Success Rates

 Relapse Rates After Rehab

-A 2006 peer-reviewed study found that the relapse rate after rehab is approximately 20% lower compared to those who do not seek treatment.
-The study examined the factors that influence a person’s ability to maintain sobriety or remain in remission after one, three, and sixteen years.
-The study’s conclusion was that:
+A 2006 peer-reviewed study found that relapse rates after rehab are 20% lower compared to those who do not seek treatment.
+According to the study, there are several factors that can influence a person’s ability to maintain sobriety or remain in remission after one, three, and 16 years:

 - Individuals who participate in treatment and AA during their first year of sobriety are less likely to relapse.